Mexico catches leader of Gulf Cartel drug gang

 MEXICO CITY (Reuters) - Mexico has captured a leader of the country’s Gulf Cartel in one of the highest-profile arrests in months in President Felipe Calderon’s war on drug gangs.

-Mario Cardenas was captured in the northeastern state of Tamaulipas on Monday by Mexican marines, a source told Reuters.
+Mario Cardenas, alias “Fatso,” was captured in the northeastern state of Tamaulipas on Monday by Mexican marines.
 He was paraded in front of the media in Mexico City on Tuesday.

+“The capture was carried out following an infantry operation yesterday in Altamira, Tamaulipas, as (Cardenas) brandished a large weapon in the entrance of a building,” Navy spokesman Vice Admiral Jose Luis Vergarathe said.

 The Gulf Cartel’s power has waned in recent years in a feud with Mexico’s most brutal gang, the Zetas, which began life providing protection to the cartel’s operations in northeastern Mexico.

+“This is certainly a hit to the cartel, but historically new leaders are tapped very quickly,” said Vicente Sanchez, a Tijuana-based security researcher with Mexico’s Northern Border University.

+Sanchez added that it’s too soon to tell how Cardenas’ capture will affect the balance of power between the Gulf Cartel and the Zetas going forward.

-Cardenas has helped run the cartel since his brother Antonio Cardenas, known as “Tony Tormenta,” was killed in a 2010 gunfight with the Mexican government.
+Cardenas has helped run the Gulf Cartel since his brother Antonio Cardenas, known as “Tony Tormenta,” was killed in a 2010 gunfight with the Mexican government.

 Wearing a blue flak jacket and flip-flops and flanked by two masked marines wielding semiautomatic rifles, the balding Cardenas stood impassively, looking up occasionally, as officials read out details of the operation to capture him.